-Classification - The Company has elected the fair value option to record its investments in Excess MSRs in order to provide users of the consolidated financial statements with better information regarding the effects of prepayment risk and other market factors on the Excess MSRs.
-Under this election, the Company records a valuation adjustment on its investments in Excess MSRs on a quarterly basis to recognize the changes in fair value in net income as described below.
-In determining the valuation of Excess MSRs, management used internally developed models that are primarily based on observable market-based inputs but which also include unobservable market data inputs (see Note 9).
+Classification - The Company had elected the fair value option to record its investments in Excess MSRs in order to provide users of the consolidated financial statements with better information regarding the effects of prepayment risk and other market factors on the Excess MSRs.
+Under this election, the Company recorded a valuation adjustment on its investments in Excess MSRs on a quarterly basis to recognize the changes in fair value of its Excess MSRs in net income as described below.
+In determining the valuation of Excess MSRs in accordance with ASC 820, management used internally developed models that were primarily based on observable market-based inputs but which also included unobservable market data inputs.
+The Company's application of ASC 820 guidance is discussed in further detail in Note 9.

-Revenue Recognition - Excess MSRs are aggregated into pools as applicable.
-Each pool of Excess MSRs is accounted for in the aggregate.
-Interest income for Excess MSRs is accreted into interest income on an effective yield or "interest" method, based upon the expected excess mortgage servicing amount over the expected life of the underlying mortgages.
-Changes to expected cash flows result in a cumulative retrospective adjustment, which will be recorded in the period in which the change in expected cash flows occurs.
-Under the retrospective method, the interest income recognized for a reporting period would be measured as the difference between the amortized cost basis at the end of the period and the amortized cost basis at the beginning of the period, plus any cash received during the period.
-The amortized cost basis is calculated as the present value of estimated future cash flows using an effective yield, which is the yield that equates all past actual and current estimated future cash flows to the initial investment.
-The difference between the fair value of Excess MSRs and their amortized cost basis is recorded on the consolidated statements income as "Unrealized gain (loss) on investments in Excess MSRs."
-Fair value is generally determined by discounting the expected future cash flows using discount rates that incorporate the market risks and liquidity premium specific to the Excess MSRs and, therefore, may differ from their effective yields.
-The sale of investments in Excess MSRs are recognized upon settlement date.
-Approximately \$5.6 million and \$2.2 million in Excess MSR cashflow was receivable at December 31, 2016 and December 31, 2015 respectively, and has been classified within "Receivables and other assets" on the consolidated balance sheets.
+Revenue Recognition - Investments in Excess MSRs were aggregated into pools, and each pool of Excess MSRs was accounted for in the aggregate.
+Interest income for Excess MSRs was accreted into interest income on an effective yield or "interest" method, based upon the expected excess mortgage servicing amount over the expected life of the underlying mortgages.
+Changes to expected cash flows resulted in a cumulative retrospective adjustment, which was recorded in the period in which the change in expected cash flows occurred.
+Under the retrospective method, the interest income recognized for a reporting period is measured as the difference between the amortized cost basis at the end of the period and the amortized cost basis at the beginning of the period, plus any cash received during the period.
+The amortized cost basis was calculated as the present value of estimated future cash flows using an effective yield, which was the yield that equated all past actual and estimated future cash flows to the initial investment.
+The difference between the fair value of Excess MSRs and their amortized cost basis was recorded on the consolidated statements of income as "Unrealized gain (loss) on investments in Excess MSRs."
+Fair value was generally determined by discounting the expected future cash flows using discount rates that incorporated the market risks and liquidity premium specific to the Excess MSRs and, therefore, may have differed from their effective yields.
+The sale of investments in Excess MSRs was recognized upon the settlement date.
+There was no Excess MSR cash flow receivable at December 31, 2017.
+Approximately \$5.6 million in Excess MSR cash flow was receivable at December 31, 2016, and has been classified within "Receivables and other assets" on the Company's consolidated balance sheet at December 31, 2016.